 What Are Some Ways I Can Maintain My TMJ Results?

 The exact cause of TMJ is not always known.
-However, there are some steps you can take that may help to reduce the risk of future discomfort.
+However, there are some steps you can take that may help to reduce the risk of future discomfort and see the difference made by a TMJ procedure.
 These include:

 - Stress reduction practices